aronl9810/sep11-freedom-project/entries/entry03.md

 The most annoying part is undoing certain actions.
 Normally when you undo with `CTRL + Z` you can press it how many times you want until you want it to stop.
 In FL studio, it will undo only one action.
 Pressing `CTRL + Z` will bring back that undo the action.
 Not only that, but there are so many workarounds with Fl studio that it is just not worth learning.

 This brought me to [Garageband](https://www.apple.com/mac/garageband/) which is a free apple music software.
+Since I had imacs in the computer lab and at home, this was pretty accessible since I can transfer the file once I'm done with my period of SEP.

+Garageband was nice and it was possible to make a Friday Night Funkin song but there weren't a lot of tutorials for it and only a select few only use it.
+So far, I seen
+[Mising0pX](https://www.youtube.com/watch?v=NiSGXkodsek) used Garageband for their song and a couple of others but thats it.
+No tutorials or anything.

+But then I remember something.
+I recalled someone who is very good at specializing in music and makes tutorial for beginners.

+[Longestsoloever](https://www.youtube.com/@longestsoloever) is a music producer and once a teacher makes [tutorial](https://www.youtube.com/watch?v=m_LkC-liYkc&list=PLfb6KneL63QsQ58tj-RkDCHRmheAofPJj) for people who are starting music production.
+His tutorials are great and he recommends [Ableton Live](https://www.ableton.com/en/live/) for new music producers.

 **image here**